 We work with many different stakeholders with an interest in suicide and self-harm research and prevention including academics, practitioners and policy planners.
 We have a highly regarded track record of working collaboratively across disciplines, both nationally and internationally.
 Most of the work within the SBRL is as a result of these collaborations and it is conducted by faculty, postdoctoral and graduate staff.
-Our research has been funded by a wide variety of sources including Medical Research Council, Economic and Social Research Council, British Academy, Chief Scientist Office, GL Assessment, Joseph Rowntree Foundation, Leverhulme, NHS, Nuffield Foundation, Royal Society, Choose Life, UK and US governments.
+Our research has been funded by a wide variety of sources including British Academy, Chief Scientist Office, Economic and Social Research Council, GL Assessment, Joseph Rowntree Foundation, Leverhulme, NHS, Medical Research Council, Medical Research Foundation, MQ Research, The Mindstep Foundation, Nuffield Foundation, Royal Society, Choose Life, Scottish Association for Mental Health, Scottish, UK and US governments.

 Key international resources on suicide research and its prevention can be found at the sites below: